Diaper Changing, Step by Step

 Use Your Fingers to Test the Fit

-Close the tabs on a disposable diaper or pin the corners of a cloth diaper together.
+Close the tabs on a disposable diaper, or snap or Velcro a cloth diaper shut.
 Make the diaper snug, but be sure you can place two fingers between the diaper and baby's waist.
 With a newborn, fold the top of the diaper down so that the umbilical stump is exposed.
 Or use a newborn diaper with a cutout for the stump.

 You May Want to Flush the Poop

 What do you do with the old diaper?
-With cloth diapers, shake any solid waste into the toilet before tossing into the diaper pail.
-Some parents do this with disposables, too.
-With a disposable, tape it up and put it in the trash or diaper pail.
-Some parents put them in a plastic bag or zipper-top bag first.
-For cloth diapers, store in a dry or wet diaper pail until ready to wash.
+With cloth diapers, shake any solid waste into the toilet.
+Then toss the diaper into the diaper pail, until it gets washed.
+Some parents shake solid waste into the toilet from disposables, too.
+Then tape up the disposable and put it in the trash or diaper pail.
+Some parents put disposables in a plastic bag or zipper-top bag before putting it in the pail to cut down on smell.

-Many moms and dads find that diaper changes are a great time to connect with their babies.
+Many moms and dads find that a diaper change is a great time to connect with their babies.
 After all, you're leaning over your baby, touching, and talking or cooing to him or her.
 Your baby is looking up at you and listening to your voice.
-Take some time to sing a song or play peek-a-boo.
+Take some time to sing a song or play peekaboo.
 Although some diaper changes will have to be done quickly, when you have a few minutes, try to enjoy the ritual.